 - You must also register with the National Residency Matching Program (NRMP).

-- Fridays starting mid-October through the end of January.
+- Fridays starting mid-October through early February.

 ERAS application, which should include:

 - A minimum of 3 letters of recommendation, preferably at least 1 from a neurology rotation